What is Personal Property?

 How different types of personal property are appraised:

 - Mobile / Manufactured Homes are appraised each year based on data obtained from current market sales of mobile.
 The appraised value is then taken times 11.5% to arrive at the assessed value.
 If you just purchased a mobile or manufactured home, please register the home with the Appraiser's Office.

 - Trucks tagged with 16M tags and 20M tags are appraised the same as a 12M truck with a countywide levy.
 Taxes are not paid at the time of registration, however they are paid at the end of the year through a tax statement like other personal property.
 The assessment rate is 20%.

 - Watercraft is appraised at market value using guides and publications as prescribed by the State of Kansas Property Valuation Department.
 The assessment rate is 5%.

 - Business Equipment and Machinery is taxed based on cost.
 A taxing factor is applied to the Retail Cost New Price to determine appraised value.
-A used factor and the taxing factor are both applied to a used price to determine the appraised value.
+A used factor and the taxing factor are both applied to a used price to determine the market value.
 The assessment rate is 25%.

 - All Other Personal Property is appraised using guides and publications as prescribed by the State of Kansas Property Valuation Department.
 The assessment rate is 30%.